CarlosIgreda/Portfolio-setup-and-mobile-first/README.md

 # 📖 Portfolio - mobile menu <a name="about-project"></a>

-In this project, we have implemented basic Javascript syntax, Javascript to manipulate DOM events.
+In this project, we have implemented basic Javascript syntax, Javascript to manipulate DOM events, objects to store and access data, JavaScript events.
 Our goal here is to master all of the tools and best practices we have learned about in previous steps.
 We will be using them in all Microverse projects and most likely in our future jobs as well, so it is important to know them!

 ## 🛠 Built With <a name="built-with"></a>